Swendsen-Wang dynamics for the ferromagnetic Ising model with external fields: Perfect sampling via coupling from the past

-Let $T_{\+D}$ be the time cost for generating a random sample from $\+D$.
+\begin{remark} In \Cref{alg-CFTP}, infinitely many $U_t$ are generated in \Cref{line-U_t}.
+To implement the algorithm, we can first generate $U_{-1}$, and then generate $(U_t)_{-2T \leq t < -T}$ when updating $T \gets 2T$. \end{remark} Let $T_{\+D}$ be the time cost for generating a random sample from $\+D$.
 Let $T_{\varphi}$ be the time cost for computing the value of the function $\varphi$.
 Let $T_{\-{mix}}(\cdot)$ denote the mixing time of the edge flipping dynamics for weighted random cluster models.
 By the standard result of the CFTP for monotone systems~\cite{propp1996exact} (also see~\cite[Chapter 25]{levin2017markov}), we have the following proposition about~\Cref{alg-CFTP}.

-\begin{proposition}[\text{\cite{propp1996exact}}] Suppose the input weighted random cluster model satisfies $0\leq p_e < 1$ for all $e \in E$ and $0 < \lambda_v \leq 1$ for all $v \in V$. \Cref{alg-CFTP} returns a perfect sample for the stationary distribution of edge flipping dynamics for weighted random cluster models, i.e. the distribution $\pi_{\-{wrc}}$.
+\begin{proposition}[\text{\cite{propp1996exact}}] Suppose the input weighted random cluster model satisfies $0\leq p_e < 1$ for all $e \in E$ and $0 < \lambda_v \leq 1$ for all $v \in V$. \Cref{alg-CFTP} returns a perfect sample for the stationary distribution of edge flipping dynamics for weighted random cluster models, i.e.~the distribution $\pi_{\-{wrc}}$.
 The expected running time of \Cref{alg-CFTP} is $O((T_{\+D} + T_{\varphi})T_{\-{mix}}(\frac{1}{4e}) \log n)$. \end{proposition}